 Kim - Health & Beauty: Is this something I would be happy to use, eat or put on my body?
 It’s also really important to us that the companies we deal with have the same ethos and desire to provide great products.
 That their practices have no harmful effects on the environment and are cruelty-free.
 For example, GM (genetically modified) ingredients are a deal-breaker for us.

-We want to see transparency with manufacturing, processing and labelling and that ingredients comply with our standards in both the health and beauty category.
+We want to see transparency with manufacturing, processing and labeling and that ingredients comply with our standards in both the health and beauty category.
 Sustainable practices are what we support.

 Q: How many New Zealand brands does Huckleberry currently work with?

-Kim - Health & Beauty: We work with as many as we possibly can – with health supplements we are limited with the availability as there is not a large number of products being manufactured in New Zealand but we try to support local business so we can grow together.
+Kim - Health & Beauty: We work with as many as we possibly can – with health supplements we are limited with the availability of NZ lines as there is not a large number of products being manufactured in NZ but we try to support local business so we can grow together.

 Q: What is the craziest product you’ve sampled to date?